sahilutekar/llama_assistant/README.md

     Clone the repository or download the Python script.

-    Run the script using the following command:
+    Run the script using the following command:python llama_assistant.py

-python llama_assistant.py

     The script will:
         Initialize the Llama Assistant with model parameters.